 Cable Car Museum: Ever wondered how the incredible Cable cars of the city actually operate? what’s powering these ancient automotive relics up and down the streets of the city?
 Well, all your answers are here and more as you delve into the history of these iconic automotive legends.

 A number of these Museums are included on the San Francisco CityPASS and the Go San Francisco Card

 San Francisco is famed for its Steep streets and it’s highly likely you will find yourself at some point contending with them in some way.
 But Lombard street was too much even for the road builders of San Francisco to put with.
 So the Street was Altered to take the steepness out of it.

 This created a curious little oddity, a Small Wiggly Street, that was adopted by its residents and transformed into a beautiful garden-lined road billed as the most crooked street in the world.
 We are not sure if that’s a good thing but this quirky street makes for a great photo op and tourists flock to view this charming little street.

-Remember it’s a real residential street though, and noise should be kept to a minimum as to not disturb the residents.
-O course they knew what they were letting themselves in for living here, but there is no need to antagonize unnecessarily
+Remember it’s a real residential street though, and noise should be kept to a minimum so as to not disturb the residents.
+O course they knew what they were letting themselves in for living here, but there is no need to antagonize them unnecessarily

 9 – Eat Clam Chowder from a Bread Bowl